Longtime pass-rushing tutor Teerlinck dies at age 69

 After the younger Teerlinck landed the defensive line job at Virginia Tech in January, he called his father his hero and told reporters the only job he ever wanted was to coach.

-“RIP to THE GREATEST Passrush Coach OF ALL TIME!!!! #JohnTeerlinck,” Mathis wrote on Twitter.
-“The man that taught the great Rod Marinelli and all believers of REAL PASSRUSH.”
+”RIP to THE GREATEST Passrush Coach OF ALL TIME!!!! (hash)JohnTeerlinck,” Mathis wrote on Twitter. ”The man that taught the great Rod Marinelli and all believers of REAL PASSRUSH.”

 Teerlinck was a fifth-round draft pick of San Diego in 1974 and went on to play 20 games with the Chargers before he suffered a career-ending knee injury.